• Skip to primary navigation

 A Sound Christian Education

-Today I’m proud to say that BJU Press still offers Distance Learning to homeschooling families.
-In fact, the Distance Learning content (grouped by individual subjects or grade kits) is now offered online, on DVD, or on hard drive.
-You can learn more about BJU Press Distance Learning on our homeschool website.
+Today I’m proud to say that BJU Press still offers Online Learning to homeschooling families.
+In fact, the content (grouped by individual subjects or grade kits) is now offered online or on DVD.
+You can learn more about BJU Press Online Learning on our homeschool website.

 Filed Under: Simplified Homeschool Tagged With: benefits, distance learning, family, homeschool